Cairo City – The Beating Heart of Egypt

 Music, Arts, and Modern Entertainment

 Cairo Opera House, El Sawy Culture Wheel, and numerous galleries keep the city’s artistic pulse alive.
-The city’s youth are redefining Egyptian identity through music, theatre, film, and visual arts.
+The youth are redefining Egyptian identity through music, theatre, film, and visual arts.

 Bustling Bazaars and Modern Malls